MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-howto-middleware.md

 To learn more, see:

 > [!NOTE]
-> To do: Add links to related content (link to 'detailed readme' and 'full C# code' that Scott refers to)
+> To do: Add links to related content (link to 'detailed readme' and 'full C# code' that Matt refers to)